 The HOA’s immediate priority is getting the consolidated covenants approved.
 As many of you know, when this development was built, it was built in sections with separate covenant filings.
 Finally, after years of wanting one filing for all 157 homes in Creekside, we have a working final draft posted on the website.
 This was a culmination of years of work (delayed in 2020 due to COVID) to include a HOA community Town Hall in June where we received homeowners’ input and made final changes as a result.
 The draft that is posted on the website is the final document that the HOA membership will vote to approve.
 Our new covenants:

-- Adds language to address required new HOA laws
+- Add language to address required new HOA laws;

-- Removes language that is outdated and no longer applicable.
+- Remove language that is outdated and no longer applicable.

 The consolidated covenants will then permit revision of the design guidelines.
 The last step in the major overhaul of our governing documents, the updated design guidelines will reflect state laws implemented since the guidelines were originally drafted more than 20 years ago.
 This includes non-turf lawns (xeriscaping).